hillerlab/TOGA/README.md

 ##### U12 introns data

-You also can provide data of U12 exons in the reference genome, it would facilitate gene loss detection process.
+You also can provide data of U12 introns in the reference genome, it would facilitate gene loss detection process.
 However, this is not mandatory.